Dark Skies Information

 World List of Dark Sky Places (as of 26 November 2017)

 The Starlight Initiative

-An objective of the Starlight Initiative in partnership with the UNESCO Man and the Biosphere Programme (MAB), is to promote international action in defence of the quality of the night sky and the observation of the stars, reinforcing the right to their enjoyment and use as a scientific, cultural and environmental resource and a vector of technological development to the benefit of mankind.
+An objective of the Starlight Initiative, in partnership with the UNESCO Man and the Biosphere Programme (MAB), has been to promote international action in defence of the quality of the night sky and the observation of the stars, reinforcing the right to their enjoyment and use as a scientific, cultural and environmental resource and a vector of technological development to the benefit of mankind.

-Read more about exceptional sky-viewing sites and case study areas.
+Read more about on this portal about exceptional sky-viewing sites and case study areas.

 The Starlight Foundation

 The Starlight Foundation is a non-profit organization whose primary purpose is to develop programs and actions to provide a different way of protecting and defending the sky and of valuing it as a resource necessary for life and the intangible heritage of humanity.

 A certification system is used to accredit areas with excellent sky quality due to protection and conservation.
 This system is supported by UNESCO, the World Tourism Organization (UNWTO) and the International Astronomical Union (IAU).